durkisneer1/durkisneer1/README.md

 - 🔭 I’m currently working on The Story of Krampus
 - 🌱 I’m currently learning Linear Algebra in Data Science
-- 🤔 I’m looking for help with Java and C
+- 🤔 I’m looking for help with Java and C++
 - 📫 How to reach me: https://discord.gg/tqvwPVrG
 - ⚡ Fun fact: I make music too